Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 > cd ~/Desktop/WBC_PCAPipeline
 ~~~

-NOTE: Please ensure the WBC_PCAPipeline file is onto your desktop.
+**Note:** Please ensure the WBC_PCAPipeline file is onto your desktop.
 Otherwise, you will have to manually change all file paths to point to the appropriate folders on your computer.
-While unconventional, we’ve noticed occasional software glitches with using setwd() or pwd otherwise.
+While unconventional, we’ve noticed occasional software glitches with using `setwd()` or `pwd()` otherwise.
-{: .notice--primary}
+{: .notice--warning}

 ### Step 1 Nuclear Segmentation